 It is highly important that the physical vigor of both parents be at high tide at the time of the initial of the new life.
 Conception should never Physical Vigor take place when either parent is tired, exhausted Indispensable. or in any way indisposed.
 Even if it is necessary to take a little vacation it will pay a thousand Dr. Cowan's suggestion of a month's preparation is commendable.
 The father can well afford to relax the strain of business and the mother her duties and give a few weeks' time to the upbuilding of their vitality in order that their offspring may have the advantage of a high degree of physical vigor.
-Even a short vacation.
+Even a short vacation, a trip to the country, a change of scenery, a relaxation from all care and worry and a little strengthening of the vital forces prior to the begetting of a new life would have saved thousands of parents from many anxious moments and the sad disappointment of having a weakly, puny child.